Life-Skills Checklist for Young Adults: What Really Matters After High School

 High school diplomas might celebrate academic success, but they rarely guarantee readiness for the practical demands of adulthood.
 As graduation caps are tossed in the air, young adults face a new reality filled with unfamiliar challenges—paying bills, cooking meals, navigating public transportation, and balancing social and professional responsibilities.
 Many find themselves overwhelmed by tasks that weren’t covered in any curriculum.

-A recent survey found that over 40% of young adults report struggling with essential life skills post-high school, from budgeting to managing personal care.
+A recent survey found that over 40% of youth and young adults report struggling with essential life skills post-high school, from budgeting to managing personal care.
 The transition from the structured environment of high school to the autonomy of adult life can be daunting.
-This life-skills checklist offers a comprehensive guide to help young adults—and those supporting them—identify and prioritize the competencies that matter most.
+This life-skills checklist offers a comprehensive guide to help youth and young adults—and those supporting them—identify and prioritize the competencies that skills matter most for self-sufficiency and confidence.

 1. Daily Living Skills: The Foundation of Independence